albuspersevil/SampleProject/README.md

 #package used
 intervention package is used for the image operations.
+Toastr is used to show notification message at some point.

 #project guide
 User can Login after first create a company so that it will appear in the company dropdown on create employee form.